JCJ02/BACKEND-SETUP-GUIDE/Node.js (Express.js).md

-# How to Setup Backend - Node.js (Express.js) with TypeScript and Prisma using PostgreSQL
+# How to Setup Backend - Node.js (Express.js) with TypeScript and Prisma using PostgreSQL, MySQL or MongoDB

 Learn more about the following technologies:
 - [Postgres SQL](https://www.postgresql.org/docs/current/)